 1976, 9/10

-It took Zevon six years to make his second album.
+It was six years before Zevon made his second album.
 He was regarded as a wastrel, and it took Jackson Browne’s support to persuade labels to give him another chance.
 Browne produced 1976’s Warren Zevon.
 With a six-year gap between albums, Zevon built up an impressive stockpile of songs.
 ‘Join Me in L.A.’ veers too close to the mainstream, but the rest is terrific.

 It features perhaps the most star-studded cast of backing vocals ever assembled.
 Browne, Phil Everly, Buckingham and Nicks, Carl Wilson, Henley and Frey, J.D.
 Souther, and Bonnie Raitt appear.